What gun control proposals will the U.S. House consider? Here’s the list - NewsBreak

 Introduced by Rep. Anthony Brown, Democrat of Maryland.

 This bill would prohibit the sale of certain semiautomatic rifles to anyone under 21.
-Currently, a person needs to be 18 or older to purchase one.
+Currently, a person needs to be 18 to purchase one.

 There are exceptions under the bill.
 They would include members of the armed forces or a full-time employee of the U.S. government who is authorized to carry a firearm.